a-holm/MachinelearningAlgorithms/Classification/README.md

   * `breast-cancer-wisconsin.data` - Data used in some of the examples.
   * `howItWorksSupportVectorMachine.py` - The algorithm coded *from scratch*.
   * `regularSupportVectorMachine.py` - The algorithm coded with Scikit-learn (python library for machine learning).
+  * `regularSupportVectorMachine2.py` - The algorithm written in Python with the classification template.
+  * `regularSupportVectorMachine.r` - The algorithm written in R.
+  * `Social_Network_Ads.csv` - The Data used in the examples `regularSupportVectorMachine2.py` and `regularSupportVectorMachine.r`.